-Q: Can I receive my Labouré College records if I have outstanding financial obligations?
+Q: Can I receive my Labouré records if I have outstanding financial obligations?

-A: Labouré College reserves the right to withhold the following records and services from students, former students, and/or alumni whose financial obligations to Labouré College are due and/or unpaid:
+A: Labouré College of Healthcare reserves the right to withhold the following records and services from students, former students, and/or alumni whose financial obligations to Labouré College of Healthcare are due and/or unpaid:

 2. Re-enrollment eligibility

 Please note that the above list is not exhaustive, and that Labouré College of Healthcare reserves the right to withhold copies of additional types of student records as a result of non-payment on behalf of students, former students, and/or alumni.
 Any outstanding financial obligations to Labouré College of Healthcare must be resolved with Student Accounts.

 Q: How do get a Loan Deferment Form processed?

 A: Filling out a deferment form is typically not necessary; Labouré College of Healthcare submits a monthly report to the National Student Clearing House.
 Please mention this to your loan company.
 A majority of the loan companies use the National Student Clearing House database to determine the status of a student.
 If you need this deferment paperwork for another reason, please complete the Letter of Enrollment Request Form.